dxiDavid/dxiDavid/README.md

 ## 1. CyberSecurity

 This is what got me into tech.
 I stumbled upon some videos on YouTube where I saw security professionals doing some pretty interesting things with the browser and the Kali Linux command line and I was sold.
-At the time I did'nt know what they were doing but I knew I eventually wanted to do it :smile:
+At the time I didn't know what they were doing but I knew I eventually wanted to do it :smile:

 ### My weapons of choice
 ![Kali Linux](./icons8-kali-linux-48.png) &nbsp;